 Why Thoracic Outlet Syndrome Causes Neck Symptoms

 The neck symptoms from thoracic outlet syndrome can depend on whether blood vessels or nerves are being compressed.
-If nerves are compressed, the neck symptoms are more likely to feel like a pins-and-needles tingling or numbness.
+If nerves are compressed, they are more likely to feel like a pins-and-needles tingling or numbness.
 If blood vessels are compressed, the neck pain could feel more intense heat or cold due to poor circulation—especially when trying to sleep.

 Thoracic outlet syndrome can mimic many other conditions, so it is important to receive a thorough examination before an accurate diagnosis can be made.
 Diagnosing thoracic outlet syndrome usually involves: